barbarer/py4e-int/_sources/regex/writecode.rst

         .. tab:: Question

-            Using the same datafile, extract the number next to each email (the amount of emails each person has sent) using a regex equation, and calculate the total amount of emails sent.
+            Using "mbox-short4.txt", extract the number next to each email (the amount of emails each person has sent) using a regex equation, and calculate the total amount of emails sent.
 Save this to the variable 'total_emails'.
 Use the () character to capture and return the number.

-            .. datafile:: mbox-short.txt5
-                :fromfile: mbox-short.txt
-                :hide:

             .. activecode:: regex_writecode9q
                 :practice: T
-                :available_files: mbox-short.txt
+                :available_files: mbox-short4.txt

-                hand = open('mbox-short.txt5')
+                hand = open('mbox-short4.txt')
                 ====
                 from unittest.gui import TestCaseGui